“The aim of marketing is to know and understand the customer so well, the product or service sells itself.” – Peter Drucker

 - Struggles to handle the communication between his co-workers and his clients.

 What values and attitudes does your persona have?

 This is all about the mindset of your buyer persona.
-Describe how the mental model of your buyer persona looks like.
-Is your persona a libertarian or does he prefer a stable environment with fixed conditions?
+Describe the mental model of your buyer persona.
+Does your user persona prefer a stable environment with fixed conditions?
 What are the beliefs, perceptions and attitudes of your character?
 Don’t expect the mental model to be obvious.
 It’s often unarticulated and hidden.

 Example (3-5 bullet points):